-Prediction of an Eclipse Is an Ancient Art
+The Prediction of an Eclipse Is an Ancient Art

 Ancient records show that both Chinese and Babylonian astrologers were very interested in eclipses as early as 2500 BCE.
 However, the ability to predict such events took many centuries with the Chinese finally being able to make accurate predictions of solar eclipses around the time of the birth of Christ.

-On the other hand, using the 223 month lunar cycle, Babylonian astronomers were able to accurately predict lunar eclipses sometime around 700 BC.
+On the other hand, using the 223-month lunar cycle, Babylonian astronomers were able to accurately predict lunar eclipses sometime around 700 BC.
 Even though some of the ancients were able to understand the celestial movements of the sun, moon and earth with great precision, there are many places on our planet today, where a solar or lunar eclipse is still observed with superstition and alarm.

 Some Modern Day Myths

-One of the most popular misconception about a solar eclipse is that dangerous radiation is emitted during the course of events.
+One of the most popular misconceptions about a solar eclipse is that dangerous radiation is emitted during the course of events.
 Nowhere is this more obvious than with the popular notion that it is risky for pregnant women to venture outdoors during a solar eclipse.
 Today, this view is held in many countries, but fortunately, there is no factual basis to this belief.
 And then, in Japan, it has been noted that many villagers will cover up their wells, so that the celestial event does not poison the water.

 On a similar note, many people in India will fast during a solar eclipse.
 The belief here is that cooked food eaten during this time will be unpure.

 And then from Italy, there comes a beneficial theory that flowers planted during a solar eclipse are brighter and more colorful than ones, which are seeded at other times..